gowenrw/ceres_awx/README.md

   * The Azure landing zone (RG/VNET/Subnet/etc.) needs to be provisioned prior to these AWX automation jobs
   * An Azure AD Service Principal (SPN) account (with access to the RG) is needed by these AWX automation jobs
   * Automation will provision the Azure VM installing everything for a fully functional AWX system.

+In the future we will look at a production use case using these parameters:
 * PROD - AWX distributed IaaS/PaaS environment on Microsoft Azure.
+  * This job should provision a PaaS Kubernetes service, a PaaS external database, and IaaS VMs as needed.
   * The Azure resource group needs to be provisioned prior to these AWX automation jobs
     * Note that unlike QA, this automation will create its landing zone (VNET/Subnet(s)/etc.) in the RG
   * An Azure AD Service Principal (SPN) account (with access to the RG) is needed by these AWX automation jobs
-  * Automation will provision Azure resources installing everything for a fully functional AWX system.
+  * Automation will provision Azure resources installing everything for a fully functional HA AWX system.

 # How To Use This Project